Amazon on track to finish initial construction by end of July

 Amazon employees at the Beloit facility will pack and ship large customer items such as sports equipment, patio furniture, fishing rods, pet food, kayaks, bicycles and larger household goods.

-Job postings on the company’s website and on third-party job sites list various positions from warehouse associate to administrator-level positions.
+Job postings on the company’s website and on third-party job sites list various positions available to hire.
 Jobs were first posted on Jan.
 27, with new listings as recent as May 29.

 For more information on hiring in Beloit, visit amazon.jobs and search ‘Beloit, Wisconsin.’